juaestiv/connect-chat-resources/README.md

 You can download the json file here:
 [Flow to import](resources/ChatEntryPoint.json.zip)

-You can use the import feature to import this flow
+You can use the import feature to import this flow.
+Just Create a new flow and click on the arrow on the left hand side near of the top to drop down the Import Flow option.
+The set up a name and save and publish the flow.
+Take into account that you must tuo unzip de file first.

 ## Test the Flow
 Open the Amazon Connect Console and navigate to the dasboard.
 Yoy can show/hide the guide in an hyperlink located near of the top on left hand side.